Navatusein/GTNH-OC-Black-Hole-Control/README.md

 “Fluid Discretizer” and CPU with “Crafting Monitor”.
 The number of CPUs is equal to the number of black holes connected to the subnet.

+> [!CAUTION]
+> To work, all CPUs must be equipped with Crafting Monitor

 ![Black hole subnet setup](/docs/black-hole-subnet.png)

 To add a Space Time, you need to make one more mini subnet further than the input subnet